Frederick Landis: Early life

 He was graduated from the law department of the University of Michigan at Ann Arbor in 1895.

 He was admitted to the bar the same year and commenced practice at Logansport, Indiana.

 Congress

 Landis was elected as a Republican to the Fifty-eighth and Fifty-ninth Congresses (March 4, 1903 – March 3, 1907).

 He was an unsuccessful candidate for reelection in 1906 to the Sixtieth Congress.

-Later career and death
+Later career as writer, newspaper editor, and death

 He returned to Logansport and engaged in writing and lecturing.

 He was one of the organizers of the Progressive Party in 1912 and temporary chairman of its first State convention in Indiana.

 He served as a delegate to the National Progressive Convention at Chicago in 1912.

 He was an unsuccessful candidate for governor on the Progressive ticket in 1912.

 He was an unsuccessful candidate for the nomination for governor on the Republican ticket in 1928.

 He was an author and lecturer.